Antonio-Riccelli/react-random-quote-machine/README.md

 ## Project diary
 - 09/01/2022
   - Wrote and checked the main features.
 Everything seems to be working as expected.
 A random quote is generated when loading the app, and upon clicking the ```>``` button, a new random quote is generated and rendered.
-Will now work on the styling.
+Will now work on the styling. ✅
+  - Styling has been added.
+Now I'm working on learning how to deploy the app via Heroku.